emretto/benchmark-hadoop-on-paas/warmup-sessions/install hadoop on virtual environment.md

 $ chmod 0600 ~/.ssh/authorized_keys
 ```

-It is a good practice to confirm paswordless ssh is working properly.
+It is good practise to confirm paswordless ssh is working properly.
 To do so, we shortly connect to ssh on localhost as the user hdoop.

 ```
 $ ssh localhost